jmakovicka/nfblock/README.md

 **VERY IMPORTANT WARNING**

-When a packet hits a NFQUEUE/QUEUE rule it will be accepted or dropped by NFblockD (well it is what you want right? :P) so it will NOT be checked by other rules that may follow in the chain.
-Basically, the best practice is having the default DROP policy set, and then replacing the ACCEPT targets where you'd like to have an additional filtering with either NFQUEUE or nfqin/nfqout.
+When a packet hits a `NFQUEUE` / `QUEUE` rule it will be accepted or dropped by NFblockD (well it is what you want right? :P) so it will NOT be checked by other rules that may follow in the chain.
+Basically, the best practice is having the default `DROP` policy set, and then replacing the `ACCEPT` targets where you'd like to have an additional filtering with either `NFQUEUE` or `nfqin` / `nfqout`.

 Installation & Usage
 --------------------